-https://www.sgs.utoronto.ca/academic-progress/program-completion/ committee is welcome to attend the defense but may not ask questions and may not vote), and two other EEB faculty members who are not on the supervisory committee.
+The MSc Examination Committee, jointly recommended by the supervisor(s) and student, consists of the supervisor(s), one member of the supervisory committee (the other member of the supervisory committee is welcome to attend the defense but may not ask questions and may not vote), and two other EEB faculty members who are not on the supervisory committee.
 The EEB grad office will invite one of the two members who are not on the supervisory committee to chair the exam-he/she will also act as a regular member of the exam committee.
 These names must be sent to the graduate office (EEB Graduate Assistant <grad.eeb@utoronto.ca>) for approval including their status (supervisor, on supervisory committee, etc.), after which the student and supervisor will set a date for the exam.
 A written thesis following SGS guidelines must be approved for examination by the supervisor who should complete the "Approval of MSc Thesis" form (available on the EEB grad student 'forms and links' webpage) and send it to the Graduate Office before scheduling the defense or circulating the thesis.
-The MSc thesis must also be approved by the EEB Graduate Coordinator; please send a draft of the thesis (it does not need to be the final version of the thesis) to Helen Rodd or to the EEB Graduate Office (grad.eeb@utoronto.ca), as pdf and word documents, at least 3 weeks before the proposed examination date.
+The MSc thesis must also be approved by the EEB Graduate Coordinator; please send a draft of the thesis (it does not need to be the final version of the thesis) to Helen Rodd and Fazia Khan as EEB Comms & Grad Coordinator <grad.eeb@utoronto.ca>, as pdf and word documents, at least 3 weeks before the proposed examination date.
 If, in your thesis, you use "we" rather than "I", at the start of that chapter(s), please indicate the co-authors of the chapter and describe the contributions of all of the co-authors to the chapter.
+The deadline for defending and submitting your thesis to SGS to avoid paying Winter tuition is in January and to avoid paying Fall tuition, it is in September- please check to see if you have an email from Kitty Lam about the deadlines for this year and, if you don't have one, email her for the specific dates this year.